- 1. Conversion Diagnosis Framework for Shopify Plus Teams

 - Authoritative References

-Before deprecating your legacy file, you must identify every script that impacts conversion.
+Before deprecating your legacy checkout.liquid file, you must identify every script, pixel, and customization that currently impacts conversion.
 Failure to map these precisely leads to immediate revenue drops post-migration.
+A structured audit is essential to ensure no critical functionality is lost during the transition to Checkout Extensibility.

-- Export all GTM and Meta pixel triggers to ensure tracking continuity.
+- Export all Google Tag Manager (GTM) and Meta pixel triggers to ensure tracking continuity across the entire checkout funnel.

-- Identify hardcoded CSS for trust badges or custom delivery messaging.
+- Identify hardcoded CSS used for trust badges, custom delivery messaging, or unique styling elements.

-- Document all Shopify Scripts (Ruby) used for tiered pricing or shipping discounts.
+- Document all Shopify Scripts (Ruby) used for tiered pricing, shipping discounts, or payment method gating.

-- Locate third-party address validation or loyalty point integrations.
+- Locate third-party address validation, loyalty point integrations, or custom checkout fields.

 Target the Checkout::CartLines::RenderAfter extension point to display complementary products.
-This placement ensures the offer is visible without distracting the user from the primary shipping fields.
+This placement ensures the offer is highly visible without distracting the user from the primary shipping and billing fields.
+To maximize the effectiveness of your pre-purchase upsells, consider the following implementation rules:

-- Filter upsells based on cart total or specific collection IDs.
+- Filter upsells dynamically based on cart total, customer tags, or specific collection IDs.

 - Use the